OwlDevelopIt/TrueAccord-Take-Home/README.md

 Tests can be found under /src/test/

 # Assumptions
 I made the assumption that all payments were sorted by date to calculate the last payment date in a certain payment plan.
 If this was not the case, I would loop through each payment to find the latest payment instead of taking the last payment in the list.
-The amount listed in the output is the total debt amount, not the settled amount for a payment plan.
+The amount listed in the output is the total debt amount, not the settled amount on a payment plan.